sujit-deokar/RaspberryPi-for-Vision-Application-/README.md

 Installation of Raspbian image file on memory card:(check this is in Ubuntu..):

  Press Alt+Ctrl+T (shortcut for terminal)
- Go back to the Terminal and type the following command, ensuring you replace the “[FILESYSTEM]” value with the one you noted earlier and the “[DISK IMAGE NAME]” with the proper file name obtained above.
+ Go to the Terminal and type the following command, ensuring you replace the “[FILESYSTEM]” value with the one you noted earlier and the “[DISK IMAGE NAME]” with the proper file name obtained above.

 sudo dd bs=1m if=[DISK IMAGE NAME] of=[FILESYSTEM]